Homogeneous All-Inorganic Perovskite Films via High-Pressure Recrystallization: Results and Discussions

-More specifically, for peak C in Figure 7(c), a shoulder peak appears at $90^\circ$C, marking the evolution of the phase transition.
-This phase transition is further characterized by examining the intensity evolution and interplanar distances of the corresponding diffraction planes (hkl), as shown in Figures 7(d) and 7(e).
+A closer inspection of peak C (Figure~\ref{fig:phase_transition}c) reveals the emergence of a shoulder around 90°C, suggesting the progressive appearance of an additional structural component during the transition.
+This phase transition is further characterized by examining the intensity evolution and interplanar distances of the corresponding diffraction planes (hkl), as shown in Figures~\ref{fig:phase_transition}d,e.
 Based on the 2$\theta$ positions, we indexed the diffraction peaks as follows: (220) for the orthorhombic and tetragonal phases (peak C$_1$) and (200) for the cubic phase (peak C$_2$).
 The analysis reveals three distinct regions of interest:

-\begin{enumerate} \item \textbf{Region I ($T < 60^\circ$C):} A linear evolution of the interplanar distance of the diffraction peak at $2\theta \approx 30.70^\circ$, corresponding to (220) of the orthorhombic phase.
+\begin{enumerate} \item \textbf{Region I (T $<$ 60°C):} A linear evolution of the interplanar distance of the diffraction peak at $2\theta \approx 30.70^\circ$, corresponding to (220) of the orthorhombic phase.

-\item \textbf{Region II ($60^\circ$C $<T < 140^\circ$C):} A coexistence of the tetragonal and cubic phases, marked by the evolution of interplanar distances and intensities of diffraction peaks at $2\theta \approx 30.50^\circ$ (tetragonal, (220)) and $2\theta \approx 30.40^\circ$ (cubic, (200)).
+\item \textbf{Region II (60°C $<$ T $<$ 140°C):} A coexistence of the tetragonal and cubic phases, marked by the evolution of interplanar distances and intensities of diffraction peaks at $2\theta \approx 30.50^\circ$ (tetragonal, (220)) and $2\theta \approx 30.40^\circ$ (cubic, (200)).
 A significant shift in interplanar distances during this region highlights the phase transition from the orthorhombic phase to the coexistence of tetragonal and cubic phases.

-\item \textbf{Region III ($T > 140^\circ$C):} Suppression of the orthorhombic peak and stabilization of the interplanar distance corresponding to (200), marking the complete transition to the cubic phase. \end{enumerate}
+\item \textbf{Region III (T $>$ 140°C):} Suppression of the orthorhombic peak and stabilization of the interplanar distance corresponding to (200), marking the complete transition to the cubic phase. \end{enumerate}

-To further support our findings, we evaluated the thermal expansion coefficient $\alpha$ by fitting the linear evolution of the interplanar distance $d_{220}$ in Figure 7(e).
+To further support our findings, we evaluated the thermal expansion coefficient $\alpha$ by fitting the linear evolution of the interplanar distance $d_{220}$ in Figure~\ref{fig:phase_transition}e.
 The analysis reveals two distinct values of $\alpha$, corresponding to Region I and Region II: $\alpha_I = 0.8096 \times 10^{-4}$ K$^{-1}$ and $\alpha_{II} = 0.5008 \times 10^{-4}$ K$^{-1}$.
 These values are significantly higher than those reported for single-crystal CsPbBr$_3$ \cite{Haeger2020}, likely due to the differences in structure and thermal behavior between recrystallized thin films and single crystals.